 And risk corridors and risk adjustments:

-https://affordablecareactlitigation.com/risk-corridors-and-risk-adjustment/ [up on the WordPress server are files for the Moda, BC BS NC, Land of Lincoln, and Maine CHO cases, the four cases that have gone beyond the Court of Federal Claims to the Federal Circuit, as well as the file for the Health Republic class action; and the Minuteman Health, New Mexico Health Connections, and UnitedHealth v.
+https://affordablecareactlitigation.com/risk-corridors-and-risk-adjustment/ [up on the WordPress server are files for the Moda, BC BS NC, Land of Lincoln, and Maine CHO cases, the four cases that have gone beyond the Court of Federal Claims to the Federal Circuit and now to the Supreme Court, as well as the file for the Health Republic class action; and the Minuteman Health, New Mexico Health Connections, and UnitedHealth v.
 Vullo risk adjustment cases; but nothing else, and considering that 50 or so risk corridors cases remain stayed at the Court of Claims, there’s a lot of “nothing else,” is up on the WordPress server]

 Then there are four Medicaid sub-pages, one about state-level disputes implicating the Medicaid expansion: